diegocaspi/home-ops/docs/cluster/bootstrap.md

 - Wait for Flux Instance to become ready
 - Leave you with a fully GitOps-managed cluster

+### Verification

-After bootstrap completes, you can verify Flux is operating correctly:
+After both stages complete, you can verify Flux is operating correctly:

 ```bash
 kubectl get gitrepository -n flux-system